fennec-lang/fennec/docs/design.md

 - structured concurrency only for simplicity and composability
   - same way as we prefer tree-like data, we prefer tree-like control flow
   - how do we prevent active coroutines from escaping, unmovable or second-class types?
+    - immovable might be a good idea, allowing self-referential types later
 - consider:
   - `function*` in JS
+  - only single-thread concurrency, with opt-in parallelism being limited to real threads?
 - references:
   - [Storing Data in Control Flow](https://research.swtch.com/pcdata)
   - [Go coroutines](https://research.swtch.com/coro)